All Products

 Note

 For information about how to view the minor version of an AnalyticDB for PostgreSQL instance, see View the minor version of an instance.
-If your AnalyticDB for PostgreSQL instance does not meet the preceding requirements, we recommend that you update the minor version of the instance.
+If your AnalyticDB for PostgreSQL instance does not meet the version requirement, we recommend that you update the minor version of the instance.
 For more information, see UpgradeDBVersion.

 Usage notes

 When you change the storage engine of a table, the table is locked.
-You cannot perform read or write operations on the table.
-The amount of time for which the table is locked varies based on the amount of data in the table.
+You cannot perform read or write operations on the table during the conversion.
+The lock duration depends on the amount of data in the table.
 We recommend that you change the storage engine during off-peak hours.
-If a table remains unlocked for an extended period of time, submit a ticket.
+If a table remains locked for an extended period of time, submit a ticket.

 Syntax